dimasabimanyy/code-snippet-manager/README.md

 - Associate snippet with a project
 - Share snippet to others/invite others to your snippet, so when there is a change, they can see it.
 Or if an office have a snippet, they could invite their employee to visit and maintain the snippet to other generation

+- Multiple type: personal and space. space could include a few accounts, with hierarchical structure and restrictid access for the role

 # Note
 - Database (postgresQl through Supabase)